VikashDz/GCP-Web-Project/README.md

-## Weather Application with ReactJS, Rapid API, Tailwind CSS, AWS, Docker, and Kubernetes
+## Weather Application with ReactJS, Rapid API, Tailwind CSS, AWS, and Docker

 ### Overview

 The Weather Application is a comprehensive web-based solution developed with ReactJS for the frontend, utilizing the Rapid API for weather data.
-The application is styled using Tailwind CSS and is deployed on AWS with Docker containers managed by Kubernetes.
+The application is styled using Tailwind CSS and is deployed on AWS with Docker containers.
 ### Architecture

 - **Frontend (ReactJS):** The user interface is built using ReactJS components to provide an interactive and responsive experience.